-Just over three years since their first appearance on BBC radio, The Beatles recorded their final musical appearance on this day.
+Just over three years since their first appearance on BBC radio, The Beatles recorded their final musical appearance on 26 May 1965.

 It was their 52nd radio appearance for the corporation, and was broadcast on the BBC Light Programme on 7 June 1965 under the name The Beatles (Invite You To Take A Ticket To Ride) – a change from the usual From Us To You at the group’s insistence, as they felt the old title no longer did justice to their maturing image.